 - Cookery Competition – choose a format like, Bake Off, Masterchef, Ready Steady Cook etc and all have a go at creating something.

-- Garden Picnic – We may not be able to go out for a picnic but you can still have one at home, either in your garden or on your living room floor.
+- Indoor Picnic – We may not be able to go out for a picnic but you can still have one at home.

 - Afternoon Tea – Create a formal afternoon tea serving sandwiches with the crusts cut off, scones and cakes.